 When buyers or agents visit the home, confidentiality is essential.
 Real estate is a financial decision, as well as a personal and emotional decision.
 As real estate agents, we want buyers who visit the home to feel 100% comfortable; we want them to envision themselves living there like it’s their home.
 If a doorbell or security camera is on, the potential buyer may feel as if they are being watched.
 For the most secure experience, we recommend scheduling cameras off during showings only; cameras can be turned back on at dusk for continued protection.

 J+J Team Homes Gift Guide: Gifts for the Home

 Need some helpful gift ideas this season?
-Our J+J Team Homes gift guide is for those needing gifts for the home decor lover or those who just bought a new home.
-Our picks can even be used as hostess gifts or housewarming gifts.
+Our second annual J+J Team Homes gift guide is for those needing gifts for the home decor lover or those who just bought a new home.
+Our picks can also be used as hostess gifts or housewarming gifts.
 These are the items we love and recommend.
 Some are small businesses in the Bay Area, and hopefully, these are some ideas you won’t see anywhere else.

 Thank you for reading J+J Team Homes Blog

 If you have any questions or a topic you’d be interested in learning more about – leave us a comment below or on our social media.
 Or reach out to us directly.
 Even if you aren’t in the market, we’d love it if you’d pass along our information to those on the lookout.